History of climate change science: Increasing concern, 1950s–1960s

 In 1965, the landmark report "Restoring the Quality of Our Environment" by U.S. President Lyndon B. Johnson's Science Advisory Committee warned of the harmful effects of fossil fuel emissions:

 The part that remains in the atmosphere may have a significant effect on climate; carbon dioxide is nearly transparent to visible light, but it is a strong absorber and back radiator of infrared radiation, particularly in the wave lengths from 12 to 18 microns; consequently, an increase of atmospheric carbon dioxide could act, much like the glass in a greenhouse, to raise the temperature of the lower air.

 The committee used the recently available global temperature reconstructions and carbon dioxide data from Charles David Keeling and colleagues to reach their conclusions.
 They declared the rise of atmospheric carbon dioxide levels to be the direct result of fossil fuel burning.
 The committee concluded that human activities were sufficiently large to have significant, global impact—beyond the area the activities take place.
 "Man is unwittingly conducting a vast geophysical experiment", the committee wrote.

-In 1966, Nobel Prize winner Glenn T. Seaborg, Chairperson of the United States Atomic Energy Commission warned of the climate crisis: "At the rate we are currently adding carbon dioxide to our atmosphere (six billion tons a year), within the next few decades the heat balance of the atmosphere could be altered enough to produce marked changes in the climate--changes which we might have no means of controlling even if by that time we have made great advances in our programs of weather modification."
+In 1966, Nobel Prize winner Glenn T. Seaborg, Chairperson of the United States Atomic Energy Commission warned of the climate crisis: "At the rate we are currently adding carbon dioxide to our atmosphere (six billion tons a year), within the next few decades the heat balance of the atmosphere could be altered enough to produce marked changes in the climate—changes which we might have no means of controlling even if by that time we have made great advances in our programs of weather modification."

 Carbon dioxide in the atmosphere has the effect of a pane of glass in a greenhouse.
 The content is normally in a stable cycle, but recently man has begun to introduce instability through the burning of fossil fuels. ...
 It is now pretty clearly agreed that the content will rise 25% by 2000.
-This could increase the average temperature near the earth's surface by 7 degrees Fahrenheit.
+This could increase the average temperature near the earth's surface by 7 F-change.
 This in turn could raise the level of the sea by 10 feet.
 Goodbye New York.
 Goodbye Washington, for that matter.
 We have no data on Seattle.